Rain Gardens Capture Stormwater

-As construction of BBG’s new Visitor Center nears completion, crews are planting sweet bay and black gum trees, grasses, and wildflowers in the three sunken rain gardens in the building’s surrounding plaza.
-These gardens will certainly be beautiful, but they’re not just for looks.
-They’re actually part of an innovative storm-water management system that also includes the building’s living roof, its landscaped berms, and the new and existing tree beds along Washington Avenue.
+Sweet bay and black gum trees, grasses, and wildflowers were recently planted in the three sunken rain gardens in the Visitor Center's surrounding plaza.
+These plants and gardens are part of an innovative stormwater management system that also includes the building’s living roof, its landscaped berms, and the new and existing tree beds along Washington Avenue.
 The system is expected to capture all of the rain that falls on the space—hundreds of thousands of gallons each year.